-Interest rates on the Deposit Accounts will be tiered based on the balances in the Deposit Accounts in the Program held through a single Securities Account ("Interest Rate Tiers").
+Interest rates on the Deposit Accounts will be tiered based on the balances in your Deposit Accounts in the Program held through a single Securities Account.
 This means that the greater your balances in the Deposit Accounts in the Program held through a single Securities Account, the higher the rate of interest you may receive on your funds.
-In order to earn the highest interest rates available, you will need to have substantial uninsured balances in the Deposit Accounts.
+Interest rates paid on the Deposit Accounts may change daily.
+Information regarding current interest rates is available online at www.stifel.com or by calling your Financial Advisor.
 Please refer to the section titled "5.
 Interest on Balances in the Deposit Accounts" for more information.